 What Mantega created here was absolutely unique for the 15th century.
 There’s no comparable piece executed with the precision of foreshortening and the playfulness of the figures.
 This oculus gave rise to a whole series of ceiling programs in Italy, including the Sistine Chapel in the Vatican Museums.

 Practical Information and Tips For Visiting the Camera Degli Sposi in Mantua

 Tickets & Prices: Click here for ticket options.
 An additional ticket at the cost of € 5.50 is required to access the Camera degli Sposi.

 Pro Tip: Admission is limited.
 When you buy your tickets for the Palazzo Ducale, you must reserve a time slot to see the Camera degli Sposi.
 There are signs saying you are limited to only 5 minutes in the room.
 But this won’t be enforced unless it’s high season.
 You can get very close to the frescos and see all the details.

+I hop you’ve enjoyed my guide to the Camera Degli Sposi in Mantua.
 You may enjoy these other guides to must see art in Italy:

 - All the Last Supper Paintings From Renaissance Italy